 Moving can be both physically and mentally stressful.
-For children, new schools, new sleeping arrangement and new friends may seem exciting or daunting.
-For adults, increased financial responsibility, a change in jobs, a longer commute and child care responsibilities can all prove stressful.
+For children, new schools, new sleeping arrangements, and new friends may seem exciting or daunting.
+For adults, increased financial responsibility, a change in jobs, a longer commute and childcare responsibilities can all prove stressful.
 And that is in addition to finding a new home, securing financing, packing your belongings, having a moving sale, the actual move itself, the unpacking and getting settled in.

 For families experiencing an economic downturn, the shame over a foreclosure or short sale, guilt of uprooting a family or feeling like a failure for having to move in with friends or relatives increase the stress of moving.
 Cracks may appear in solid marriages, underlying issues may be exacerbated in more fragile relationships.

 - Feelings of anxiety, irritability, fear, moodiness or embarrassment.

 - Changes to the thought process, including self-criticism, difficulty concentrating or making decisions, forgetfulness, preoccupation with the future, repetitive thoughts and fear of failure.

 - Behavioral Changes like crying, increased or decreased appetite, acting impulsively, alcohol or drug use, teeth grinding stuttering or other speech difficulties and being more accident-prone.

 - Physical issues may include sleep disturbances, tight muscles, headaches, fatigue, cold or sweaty hands, back or neck problems, GI distress, being more susceptible to colds, pounding or racing heart, trembling hands, and dry mouth.

 - Stress can also lead to lead to increased blood sugar levels.